How Rush’s Self-Titled Debut Pointed to Bigger Things

-It sounds like an unorthodox journey, but then, nothing with Rush‘s early career developed through the expected channels.
+It sounds like an unorthodox journey, but then nothing with Rush‘s early career developed through the expected channels.
 Coming up during a time when the phrase “Canadian rock” still conjured up the meat-and-potatoes image of acts like the Guess Who or Bachman-Turner Overdrive, the guys in Rush — bassist/vocalist Geddy Lee, guitarist Alex Lifeson, and drummer John Rutsey — favored a harder, more ambitious sound that made room for extended jams and left some critics grasping at Led Zeppelin comparisons.

 Unsurprisingly, Rush initially found few supporters in the Canadian record business.
 “Canadian companies are only interested in immediate money and hits,” argued Lee in a later interview.
 “They try to mold you into a commercial band and they’re afraid to invest in a band for the long run.”
 Added Lifeson, “I’d hate to see what would have happened to Pink Floyd or Uriah Heep, had they started in Canada.
 The companies would have said they were too heavy and needed to commercialize, and they probably wouldn’t have gotten any airplay on the radio.”

 Not that catering to commercial concerns really helped Rush in the beginning anyway.
-One of their earliest sides, a cover of Buddy Holly‘s ‘Not Fade Away,’ came and went without raising much of a ripple, and the group ultimately opted to record their first album on their own dime.
+One of their earliest sides, a cover of Buddy Holly‘s “Not Fade Away,” came and went without raising much of a ripple, and the group ultimately opted to record their first album on their own dime.
 After running through a short late-night session conducted on the cheap with producer Dave Stock at Toronto’s Eastern Sound studio, they decided to take another pass at their growing catalog of original material, moving to a new studio and self-producing sessions that found them recording new tracks and adding overdubs to their existing cuts.

 Added Lifeson, “The first stab at the album was done in eight hours following a gig.
 We were warmed up after the show, and it came very easy.
 Then it was recut in November in about three days, including mixing time.
 We were lucky in that most of the songs came in two or three takes.”

 “I had a very contentious relationship with most of the upper management at WMMS,” she explained.
-“I was a non-smoker, a non-drinker and a non-drug user in a city where the ‘album rock lifestyle’ included all three and where most of the people with whom I worked had a very hard time accepting my being what today would be called ‘clean and sober’ — but Rush, who I must tell you enjoyed partying (although not to any extremes that I ever saw), totally accepted and respected me and never had a problem with my avoidance of substances.
+“I was a non-smoker, a non-drinker and a non-drug user in a city where the ‘album-rock lifestyle’ included all three — and where most of the people with whom I worked had a very hard time accepting my being what today would be called ‘clean and sober.’
+But Rush, who I must tell you enjoyed partying (although not to any extremes that I ever saw), totally accepted and respected me and never had a problem with my avoidance of substances.
 I became their mentor and big sister, and they became my friends.
-And at the Agora, suddenly I wasn’t an outcast or somebody weird — I was important, and I was appreciated.”
+And at the Agora, suddenly I wasn’t an outcast or somebody weird.
+I was important, and I was appreciated.”

-Due to health complications, Rutsey found himself unable to tour for extended periods of time, and since Rush couldn’t leave the road, they moved forward with new addition Neil Peart, whose distinctive fills — and thoughtful lyrics — added a new level to the band’s sound starting with their next album, ‘Fly by Night,’ released on Feb.
+Due to health complications, Rutsey found himself unable to tour for extended periods of time.
+Rush wasn’t in a position to leave the road, however, so they moved forward with a different drummer.
+Neil Peart‘s distinctive fills — and thoughtful lyrics — added a new level to the band’s sound starting with their next album, Fly by Night, released on Feb.
 15, 1975.